Internet television in Australia: Presto

 Presto was a Foxtel-owned Australian streaming service that launched in 2014 and ceased operations in 2017.

 AnimeLab

 AnimeLab was an Australian streaming service focusing on Japanese anime series that launched on 28 May 2014 and ceased operations on 9 December 2021.
 Was rolled into Funimation after Funimation purchased AnimeLab.

 Quickflix

 Quickflix started offering an Internet streaming service in late 2011 until 2021.
 The service includes a limited number of television series.

+Funimation

+Funimation (formerly FunimationNow) was an American streaming service focused on Japanese anime.
+The service closed in April 2024 as it was merged into sister service Crunchyroll.